 Packard Street (Eisenhower to eastern City limits) – the reconfiguration is for a five-lane cross section with bike lanes on both sides of the street, two vehicular travel lanes in both directions, and a center turn lane.
 The vehicular travel lanes will be narrowed to accommodate the bike lanes and the posted speed limit may be lowered.
 This deployment will be permanent.

 Other deployments from last year including Division St, Catherine St/Miller Ave, and State St are being explored by the DDA through a separate but coordinated effort known as People Friendly Streets.
 Visit https://www.peoplefriendlystreets.org/new-projects/ for more information.

 2021 Healthy Streets survey

-The City of Ann Arbor has just completed a survey to gather input regarding the possibility of bringing back the Healthy Streets program for 2021 to help people keep social distance due to the ongoing COVID-19 pandemic as well as providing increased opportunities to walk or bike.
-The public's input, both for and against, will be taken into account with other factors such as safety, connectivity, equity, feasibility, cost and street jurisdiction or ownership in the decision-making process.
+The City of Ann Arbor completed a survey to gather input regarding the possibility of bringing back the Healthy Streets program for 2021.
+The public's input, both for and against, were taken into account in the decision-making process, along with other factors such as safety, connectivity, equity, feasibility, cost and street jurisdiction or ownership.

-The complete public input results are available, as well as a draft copy of Engineering Design plans for the proposed 2021 Healthy Streets deployments.
-NOTE: These are draft plans.
-City Council approval is required for implementation.
+The complete public input results are available, as well as a copy of the Engineering Design plans for 2021 Healthy Streets deployments.